StonyBrookNLP/musique/README.md

 MuSiQue is distributed under a [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).

-**Usage Caution:** If you're using any of our seed single-hop datasets ([SQuAD](https://arxiv.org/abs/1606.05250), [T-REx](https://hadyelsahar.github.io/t-rex/paper.pdf), [Natural Questions](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/1f7b46b5378d757553d3e92ead36bda2e4254244.pdf), [MLQA](https://arxiv.org/pdf/1910.07475.pdf), [Zero Shot RE](https://arxiv.org/pdf/1706.04115.pdf)) in anyway (e.g., pretraining on them), please note that MuSiQue was created by composing questions from these seed datasets.
+**Usage Caution:** If you're using any of our seed single-hop datasets ([SQuAD](https://arxiv.org/abs/1606.05250), [T-REx](https://hadyelsahar.github.io/t-rex/paper.pdf), [Natural Questions](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/1f7b46b5378d757553d3e92ead36bda2e4254244.pdf), [MLQA](https://arxiv.org/pdf/1910.07475.pdf), [Zero Shot RE](https://arxiv.org/pdf/1706.04115.pdf)) in any way (e.g., pretraining on them), please note that MuSiQue was created by composing questions from these seed datasets.
 Therefore, single-hop questions used in MuSiQue's dev/test sets may occur in the training sets of these seed datasets.
 To help avoid information leakage, we are releasing the IDs of single-hop questions that are used in MuSiQue dev/test sets.
 Once you download the data below, these IDs and corresponding questions will be in `data/dev_test_singlehop_questions_v1.0.json`.
 If you use our seed single-hop datasets in any way in your model, please be sure to **avoid using any single-hop question IDs present in this file**

 To download MuSiQue, either run the following script or download it manually from [here](https://drive.google.com/file/d/1tGdADlNjWFaHLeZZGShh2IRcpO6Lv24h/view?usp=sharing).